Pirate-Weather/pirateweather/docs/API.md

 The time in UTC when the model was last updated.

 #### sourceIDX
-The X,Y coordinate and the lat, lon corrdinate for the grid cell used for each model used to generate the forecast.
+The X,Y coordinate and the lat, lon coordinate for the grid cell used for each model used to generate the forecast.

 #### nearest-station
-The distance in miles or kilometres to the closest station used in the request.
+Not implemented, and will always return 0.

 #### units
 Indicates which units were used in the forecasts.

 #### version
-The version of PirateWeather used to generate the forecast.
+The version of Pirate Weather used to generate the forecast.